Join us in saving the world! Choose glass and porcelain in the canteen

 Om SSN/Strategi/fox_dtrsir

-As an important part of the work for a circular economy, all our eateries are now cutting down on the use of disposable crockery, cups and cutlery.
+As an important part of our work towards a circular economy, all our restaurants have cut the use of disposable crockery, cups and cutlery over the past year.

-In practice, this means that the selection of disposable crockery is removed from our canteens, and that you must use reusable crockery - i.e. cups, plates and cutlery that are washable, and not thrown in the bin.
+In practice, this means that the range of disposable crockery has been completely or partially removed from our restaurants.
+The aim is for as many people as possible to use reusable crockery - i.e. cups, plates and cutlery that are washed and not thrown in the rubbish.

 Why?